 “But as the church is subject to Christ, so also the wives ought to be to their husbands in everything.”
 (Ephesians 5:24)

 I do not believe that everything includes anything contrary to God’s word.
-In other words everything means everything but sin.
-This would include physical, mental, spiritual, and emotional sin.
+In other words, everything means everything but sin.
+This would include physical, mental, emotional, and spiritual sin.
 You may wonder why I would feel the need to write about this exception.
 It should be obvious, right?
 Unfortunately, there are those who believe that a wife must submit to her husband no matter what.
 I worry for wives in that situation, especially when they are in agreement with their husbands about the extent of their headship.

 This belief carries the idea that a husband has absolute authority over his wife, the everything of verse 24 being the catalyst.
 Based on this, there is no exception to submission.
 I whole heartedly disagree with this view.
 Kindly put, it is a misunderstanding of a husband’s headship.
 More strongly put, it is akin to blasphemy.
 I say this because this belief puts a husband in the place of God.
-While I believe that husbands do have God given authority, I do not believe their authority is ultimate or absolute.
+While the Bible teaches that husbands do have God given authority, it does not say that their authority is ultimate or absolute.

 “Yours, O LORD, is the greatness and the power and the glory and the victory and the majesty, indeed everything that is in the heavens and the earth; Yours is the dominion, O LORD, and You exalt Yourself as head over all.
 “Both riches and honor come from You, and You rule over all, and in Your hand is power and might; and it lies in Your hand to make great and to strengthen everyone.”
 (1 Chronicles 29:11-12)

 “For the LORD Most High is to be feared, A great King over all the earth.”
 (Psalms 47:2)

 “The LORD has established His throne in the heavens, And His sovereignty rules over all.”
 (Psalms 103:19)